 Pest: Spider mites are among the most serious houseplant pests.
 Left untreated they can multiply rapidly, causing injury, defoliation and plant

-They’re difficult to see clearly with the naked eye, measuring only 1/50th of an inch.
-Magnification can reveal amber-colored mite eggs, whitish cast
+difficult to see clearly with the naked eye, measuring only 1/50th of an inch.
+Magnification can reveal amber-colored mite eggs, whitish cast skins, and

-skins, and black fecal specks.
+black fecal specks.
 To verify spider mite presence, place a sheet of white paper under discolored leaves.
-Tap the leaves, and then watch
+Tap the leaves, and then watch for tiny moving

 - Spider Mites